 This is a college-level course, and you will need to put in just as much effort into it as you would an in-person course.
 For 3 credits, this is 8-9 hours per week.
 I expect you to keep up with the course reading, participate fully in class discussions, and turn in assignments on time or let me know in advance of the due date if you need an extension.
+This class is not just a collection of facts and information, but an opportunity to learn and practice the process of scientific inquiry used by researchers in many fields.
 I strongly encourage you to be curious about the material we are learning, ask lots of questions, and consider yourself part of an engaged community of learners.